gi-no/blog_mean_stack/article3.en.md

 });
 ```

-Because "pre('save')" hook is not called by "update()" call, explicitly call "updateSearchText()" function to tokenize and update full-text index.
+Because "pre('save')" hook is not called by "update()" call, explicitly call "updateSearchText()" function to tokenize and update the full-text index.

 server/api/question/question.controller.js